 One major drawback to LibraryThing is that it places a 200-book limit on your collection.
 You can eliminate this restriction with a $10 yearly subscription, or a $25 lifetime subscription.

 The somewhat curious name of this book cataloging website comes from the scientific name of a common species of bookworm.
 It offers many of the same features as Goodreads, including being able to create and organize your own custom virtual bookshelves.
-You can base your bookshelves on books you have read, want to read, are your favourites, and so on.
+You can base your bookshelves on books you have read, want to read, are your favorites, and so on.

-You can also add personal or public notes to a book's information, along with famous quotes, and even sometimes music and video accompaniments.
-And, of course, you can rate and review books, join groups and discussions about your favourite books/authors/genres, and get or give recommendations on new books to read.
+You can also add personal or public notes to a book’s information, along with famous quotes, and even sometimes music and video accompaniments.
+And, of course, you can rate and review books, join groups and discussions about your favorite books/authors/genres, and get or give recommendations on new books to read.